Council Hall

 Then I spread my healing body upon my twin to resonate with it, and see the long years that it has seen.

-Other times, when I become the twin of a person or object, I can see and hear all that surrounds my twin.
+Other times, when I become the twin of a person or object, I see and hear all that surrounds my twin, but this is different.

 The council hall has a unique energy, and gives me a different sight.